How to Control Diabetes by Basil or Ocimum

 Ocimum is taken in the form of spice, juice, gel, paste or in raw form.

 Consuming 10 to 12 leaves a day reduces the stress.

-The gel penetrate deep into the layers of the skin and regenerates the cells and has anti-ageing properties.
-So take two table spoons of gel thrice a day.
+The gel penetrates deep into the layers of the skin and regenerates the cells and has anti-ageing properties.
+So take two tablespoons of gel thrice a day.

 The leaf juice mixed with ginger is given to the kids with stomach aches.